unstoppabledomains/dev-docs/developer-toolkit/resolution-libraries/resolution-swift.md

 ---
-title: Swift Resolution Library
+title: Resolution-Swift
-description: This page details basic configuration and usage of the Swift resolution library.
+description: This page details basic configuration and usage of the resolution-swift library.
 ---

-# Swift Resolution Library
+# Resolution-Swift

-This page details basic configuration and usage of the [Swift resolution library](https://github.com/unstoppabledomains/resolution-swift).
+This page details basic configuration and usage of the [resolution-swift library](https://github.com/unstoppabledomains/resolution-swift).

 ## Configuration